BoBkiNN/mc-server-installer/README.md

 Then you can create a document with that extension and open it in your IDE

 ## Attaching schema
-Schema is description of document which used by IDE to provide you documentation on available fields, values and options
+A schema is a description of the document used by the IDE to provide you documentation on available fields, values and options

 To attach a schema you must find the link to `manifest_schema` and insert it into document in place supported by your IDE.
 The most common way is using JSON-like language:
 ```json5